 *Dense racemes of bright, blue flowers on dainty stems.
 They open early in the season and are a welcome sight for gardeners and pollinators.
 They can even be picked for indoor display – even the seed heads look good in a vase.

 Grape Hyacinths or Muscari are great for rockeries, pots, nooks and crannies, along pathways, drifts, grass plantings or at the front of beds.
-The flowers open late winter to early spring and look brilliant with Miniature Daffodils.
+The flowers look brilliant by themselves or planted with Miniature Daffodils.
+They are great combination plantings with big bulbs too.

+Plant Grape Hyacinths in a full sun to part shade position, they will flower with just four hours sun a day, and in filtered light.
+A well drained humus rich soil is ideal but they will cope in poor soils as long as they have good drainage.
+Water them in, then natural rainfall should take care of the rest.
 The grass like foliage emerges late autumn to winter.

-Plant Grape Hyacinths into well drained soil, humus rich is ideal but they will cope in poor soils with good drainage.
-Water them in, natural rainfall should take care of the rest, you will only need to water them they dry out during growth.

-Grape Hyacinth bulbs are best left to naturalise where they will multiply to form nice clumps.
-Add some general purpose fertiliser as the flowers are forming and again as they are fading to ensure good growth in the coming year.
+Grape Hyacinth bulbs are best left to naturalise, where they will multiply to form nice clumps.
+Adding some general purpose fertiliser as the flowers are forming will ensure good growth in the coming year.